-You’re likely excited about having LASIK!
-After all you have been dealing with glasses and/or contacts for years!
-However, you likely have many questions about what you can and cannot do and how you should protect your “new” eyes after your LASIK procedure.
-After Dr. Mozayeni completes a LASIK eye surgery here at Providence Eye & Laser Specialists he ask that you have a driver take you home to take a long nap, about 4 hours.
-When you wake up you will feel good and will already have clearer vision.
-But this is not the end of your healing process.
-Your corneas will continue to heal over the next several weeks and proper LASIK aftercare is critical to avoiding infection and having an optimal result.
+If you’ve been dealing with glasses and/or contacts for years, you’re probably looking forward to having LASIK.
+However, you may have questions about what you can and cannot do and how you should protect your “new” eyes after your LASIK procedure.
+Once your LASIK surgeon, Dr. Mozayeni or Dr. Nunnery, completes your LASIK eye surgery, the healing process is not completed the same day - your corneas will continue to heal over the next several weeks, and proper LASIK aftercare is critical to avoiding infection and having an optimal result.

-In this blog post, we’ll cover the basics of LASIK aftercare, such as how to take required medications and how to complete daily activities like showering and bathing until your eyes have finished healing.
+Discover the basics of LASIK aftercare, such as how to take required medications and how to complete daily activities like showering after LASIK to ensure your eyes have the proper time to heal.

 Taking Care of Your Eyes Post-LASIK: Water Exposure

-Dr. Mozayeni advises patients that it is okay to bathe or shower normally the day after your LASIK eye surgery.
-The important LASIK aftercare tidbit is that patients must be extremely cautious for 7 days to keep water, soap, hair care products and/or washing liquids away from the eye.
-Do not rub your eyes while bathing.
+Dr. Mozayeni and Dr. Nunnery advise patients that it is okay to bathe or shower normally the day after LASIK eye surgery.
+Yet, for the first week after your LASIK surgery, it’s important to keep water, soap, hair care products and/or washing liquids away from the eye.
+Do not rub your eyes while bathing or showering after LASIK.

-- Run the risk of infection with soap, water, shampoo, etc. in eyes
+- Run the risk of infection with soap, water, shampoo, etc. in the eyes.

-- Rub your eyes and wrinkle the corneal flap made during the LASIK eye surgery
+- Rub the eyes and wrinkle the corneal flap made during the procedure.

-- Accidentally exacerbate any dry eye symptoms/begin experiencing dry eye symptoms
+- Accidentally exacerbate or begin experiencing dry eye symptoms.

-Aside from bathing and showering after LASIK, there are different instructions when it comes to swimming.
-Particularly during the summer months patients want to know when they can return to the pool, hot tub, ocean or lake after laser eye surgery.
+Particularly during the summer months, patients want to know when they can return to the pool, hot tub, ocean or lake after LASIK eye surgery.
 At Providence Eye, we advise our LASIK eye surgery patients to wait for 14 days before returning to these activities to ensure optimal LASIK aftercare and healing.
-Due to the chemicals in chlorinated water and the particles found in salt and fresh water bodies, irritation, redness and corneal tissue infection is a high possibility immediately after LASIK eye surgery.
+Due to the chemicals in chlorinated water and the particles found in salt and freshwater bodies, irritation, redness and corneal tissue infection is a high possibility immediately after LASIK eye surgery.
 Interactions with these bodies of water can slow the healing process or cause post-op damage.

 Returning to Daily Activities After LASIK

-As patients quickly regain their ability to do everyday activities the day after LASIK eye surgery, it is important to remember that even though you will likely not experience any pain, your corneal tissue takes time to completely heal.
-To minimize chances for corneal infections or flap dislodging, Dr. Mozayeni instructs post-op patients to wait to do the following:
+As patients quickly regain their ability to perform everyday activities the day after LASIK eye surgery, it is important to remember that even though you will likely not experience any pain, your corneal tissue takes time to completely heal.
+To minimize chances for corneal infections or flap dislodging, Dr. Nunnery and Dr. Mozayeni instruct post-op patients to wait the recommended amount of time to do the following:

 1. Applying Makeup and Eye Creams: One Week After LASIK

-- Wait 7 days after LASIK eye surgery to apply any eye makeup including eye cream, eyeliner (including kajal or kohl eyeliner), mascara or eye shadow.
-It is important when applying other facial makeup that you not rub near your eye, ensuring powders such as toners, foundations, or blush don't get into the eye.
+- Wait 7 days after LASIK eye surgery to apply any eye makeup including eye cream, eyeliner (kajal or kohl eyeliner), mascara or eye shadow.
+When applying other facial makeup, it is important that you do not rub near your eye, ensuring powders such as toners, foundations or blush don't get into the eye.